 This course is an extended, supervised field experience for Middle Childhood Education candidates with scheduled university meetings.
-MCE candidates will observe, plan, and teach a series of lessons in an authentic middle school
+MCE candidates will observe, plan, and teach a series of lessons in an authentic middle school setting (grades 4-9).

 EDU 375 - Internship for Intervention Specialists I, 1 credit hour